-In this paper, SUPG stabilized ROMs (SUPG-ROMs) will be studied.
-To the best of the authors' knowledge the SUPG-ROM was first used in [24] and later on in [7], in both papers for the Navier-Stokes equations.
-One of the questions which will be studied is whether the SUPG-ROM yields more accurate results than the G-ROM for scalar convection-dominated problems.
+The main class of methods which will be studied in this paper is SUPG stabilized ROMs (SUPG-ROMs), see, e.g., [26] for alternative approaches.
+To the best of the authors' knowledge the SUPG-ROM was first used in [21] and later on in [19], in both papers for the Navier-Stokes equations.
+In addition to the SUPG-ROMs, the G-ROM will also be investigated.